grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 "This is not going to work Sylvia.
 They are just going to get closer and try again."
 Said Hemi.

 "I fucking know!"
-She lit a cigarillo and sucked at it for a long time, the lingering petroleum smell in the air blending with the harsh tobacco smoke as it made its way into her lungs.
+She lit a cheroot and sucked at it for a long time, the lingering petroleum smell in the air blending with the harsh tobacco smoke as it made its way into her lungs.
 "OK.
 Fuck.
 Bastian, keep watching."

 Percy climbed down to the control room, and flipped off the diesels, had Hemi throttle the boat back to zero, and powered down the bilge pumps.

 "To take a chance on firing from that distance, they were counting on the fact that we were making so much noise.
 We just got fucking lucky that there was a big steel target between us and them for the torpedo to find."

-She pulled on her cigarillo and stared blankly for a minute.
+She pulled on her cheroot and stared blankly for a minute.

 "Without the bilges we will not remain long on the surface."
 Hemi broke her reverie to remind her of the other impending danger they faced.